microsoft/vscode-wiki/Issue-Tracking.md

 The **inbox tracker** should do the following initial triage:
 - Is the issue **invalid**?
 Close it and justify the reason.
 - Is the issue **a general question**, like *How can I compile TypeScript*?
 Close it and redirect the user to [Stack Overflow](http://stackoverflow.com/questions/tagged/vscode) with [this message](https://gist.github.com/joaomoreno/960b4f643b2ff09bcdf7).
-- Is it a feature request?
-Label it as a feature request and assign to an owner.
-The owner will unassign himself if he does not plan to work on the feature **and** assign a feature area label.
+- NEW: Is the issue best covered by an extension then add the `extension-request` label.
-- Else, assign the issue to an **owner**.
+- Else, assign the issue to the **owner** of a feature area.

 **Everyone** should do the following secondary triage to their assigned issues (the **inbox tracker** may do some of these steps too, if obvious):
 - If an issue needs more info, assign the `needs more info` and ask for more information in a comment.
+- NEW: Ensure that the issue has a **type** label, that is, `bug`, `feature-request`, `debt`, `needs more info`
-- If the issue is a bug, add the `bug` label.
+- NEW: Ensure that the issue has a **feature-area** label **TO-DO** update feature areas
+- NEW: Do a best effort to identify duplicates
-- If the issue is a feature request, add the label `feature request` and @-mention if someone from the team should be aware of the feature request.
+- NEW: If the issue is a feature-request then the initial owner optionally unassigns himself from the issue.
-- If needed, edit the title to improve it.
-- If possible, assign the issue with a feature/topic area label.
-- If the issue is important, assign an `important` label and optionally mention @microsoft/vscode to get the attention of the entire team.
+- If the issue is an important `bug`, assign an `important` label and optionally mention @microsoft/vscode to get the attention of the entire team.
 - If the issue needs to be fixed in this release, assign it to the current milestone (eg: blocks a scenario, completes a new feature, etc.).
-Else, assign it to the **Backlog**.
 - If needed, follow-up with the author.

+### NEW: Ongoing Issue Management
+- The PM team monitors feature requests and participate in discussions
+- Feature requests on the 6 month roadmap are assigned to the `On Deck` milestone.
+The `On Deck` milestone has a cap of 100 issues.
+- We close issues that we are not planning to work during the next 12 months

-### Planning
+### CHANGED: Planning
+During the iteration planning process we use the following sources as input:
+- The `On Deck` back log
+- Review feature requests with many reactions.
-During planning we review the open issues and assign the ones we plan to work on to the current milestone.
-Issues that do not make it for the current milestone are either assigned to the next milestone or they are moved back to the backlog milestone.
+Issues we plan to work on during an iteration are assigned to the current milestone.

 ## Filing bugs as development team member
 When team members files a bug they perform steps of the inbox tracker for the issue they filed.
 Therefore bugs filed by the development team do not need to be triged by the inbox tracker.

 ## Verification